Preparing for Surgery

 John Muir Health is committed to providing you with the very best care.
 To accomplish this, there are a few things you need to do before your stay with us.

-1. Schedule an appointment to visit our pre-admission clinic in-person
+Pre-Registration: All patients need to pre-register by scheduling an appointment to visit our pre-admission clinic in-person.

 Clearance for Surgery: If you have a medical condition such as diabetes, heart disease, or lung problems and need medical clearance for surgery, please see your primary care physician at least two weeks prior to your surgery.
 If you do not have a primary care physician and need medical clearance or another consultation with a doctor before your procedure, please notify your surgeon.